-Type of plan What to file When to file Most pension plans with only one participant or one participant and that participant's spouse Form 5500-EZ Pension plan with fewer than 100 participants Form 5500-C/R Pension plan with 100 or more participants Form 5500 Annuity under Code section 403(b)(1) or trust under Code section 408(c) Form 5500 or Form 5500-C/R File all Custodial account under Code section 403(b)(7) Form 5500 or Form 5500-C/R required Welfare benefit plan with 100 or more participants Form 5500 forms and Welfare benefit plan with fewer than 100 participants (see exceptions on page 3 of these instructions) Form 5500-C/R schedules Pension or welfare plan with 100 or more participants (see instructions for item 26) Financial statements, schedules, and accountant's opinion for each plan by the Pension or welfare plan with benefits provided by an insurance company Schedule A (Form 5500) last day of Pension plan that requires actuarial information Schedule B (Form 5500) the 7th Pension or welfare plan with 100 or more participants Schedule C (Form 5500) month after Pension plan with ESOP benefits Schedule E (Form 5500) the plan Fringe benefit plan under Code section 6039D Schedule F (Form 5500) year ends.
+Type of plan What to file When to file Most pension plans with only one participant or one participant and that participant's spouse Form 5500-EZ Pension plan with fewer than 100 participants Form 5500-C/R Pension plan with 100 or more participants Form 5500 Annuity under Code section 403(b)(1) or trust under Code section 408(c) Form 5500 or Form 5500-C/R File all Custodial account under Code section 403(b)(7) Form 5500 or Form 5500-C/R required forms and schedules Welfare benefit plan with 100 or more participants Form 5500 Welfare benefit plan with fewer than 100 participants (see exceptions on page 3 of these instructions) Form 5500-C/R Pension or welfare plan with 100 or more participants (see instructions for item 26) Financial statements, schedules, and accountant's opinion for each plan by the Pension or welfare plan with benefits provided by an insurance company Schedule A (Form 5500) last day of Pension plan that requires actuarial information Schedule B (Form 5500) the 7th Pension or welfare plan with 100 or more participants Schedule C (Form 5500) month after Pension plan with ESOP benefits Schedule E (Form 5500) the plan Fringe benefit plan under Code section 6039D Schedule F (Form 5500) year ends.
 Financial Schedules for item 27 Schedule G (Form 5500) Pension plan filing a registration statement identifying separated participants with deferred vested benefits from a pension plan Schedule SSA (Form 5500)

-either maintained by, or maintained pursuant to a collective-bargaining agreement negotiated by, the same employee organization or affiliated employee organizations.
+benefit plans (1) each of which receives 10% or more of its aggregate contributions from the same employer or from a member of the same controlled group of corporations (as determined under Code section 1563(a), without regard to Code section 1563(a)(4)); or (2) each of which is either maintained by, or maintained pursuant to a collective-bargaining agreement negotiated by, the same employee organization or affiliated employee organizations.
 For purposes of this paragraph, an "affiliate" of an employee organization means any person controlling, controlled by, or under common control with such organization.
 See 29 CFR 2520.103-12.